dabeaz/curio/README.rst

 .. code:: python

     from curio import socket, TaskGroup, ignore_after, run import itertools

-    # Open a client-connection using "Happy Eyeballs"
     async def open_tcp_stream(hostname, port, delay=0.3):
-        # Get a list of connection targets for a given host/port
+        # Get all of the possible targets for a given host/port
         targets = await socket.getaddrinfo(hostname, port, type=socket.SOCK_STREAM)
         if not targets:
             raise OSError(f'nothing known about {hostname}:{port}')

-        # Organize the targets into unique address families (e.g., AF_INET, AF_INET6, etc.)
+        # Cluster the targets into unique address families (e.g., AF_INET, AF_INET6, etc.)
-        # and reorder so that the first entries are from a different family
+        # and make sure the first entries are from a different family.
         families = [ list(g) for _, g in itertools.groupby(targets, key=lambda t: t[0]) ]
         targets = [ fam.pop(0) for fam in families ]
         targets.extend(itertools.chain(*families))

+        # List of accumulated errors to report in case of total failure
+        errors = []

         # Task group to manage a collection concurrent tasks.
-All die upon exit
+        # Cancels all remaining once an interesting result is returned.
-        async with TaskGroup(wait=None) as group:
+        async with TaskGroup(wait=object) as group:

-            # Task that attempts to make a connection request
+            # Attempt to make a connection request
             async def try_connect(sockargs, addr, errors):
                 sock = socket.socket(*sockargs)
                 try: